drshahizan/Python_EDA/README.md

 ### Step 6: Make a submission

-- Upload your notebook to e-learning.
+- Upload your notebook to github.

 ### Example Projects